 - Sound System

 …all while preserving the Vanagon’s utility as a car.
-It’s compact, efficient, comfortable, and spacious enough for 4 adults to travel and live comfortably for at least a day or two.
+It’s compact, efficient, comfortable, and spacious enough for 4 adults to travel and live for at least a day or two.
 Not to mention the thousands of people who ‘live the van life’ full-time.

 Fact of the matter is that people will pay a premium for value.
 In the case of the Westfalia, this iconic box offers the best value available.
 Nothing built before or since even came close.
 And though the barrier-to-entry is high, owning and experiencing a Volkswagen Vanagon Westfalia is completely worth it.